durrellchamorro/durrellchamorro.github.io/source/_posts/2015-10-05-self-referential-associations-in-rails.markdown

 has_many :children, class_name: "Relationship", foreign_key: :parent_id
 ```

-is essentially the same as writing this method with the exception that the method
+is essentially the same as writing this method below with the exception that the method
-below returns a Relationship::ActiveRecord_Relation and the convention returns
+below returns a Relationship::ActiveRecord_Relation and the convention above returns
 an ActiveRecord_Associations_CollectionProxy, both of which can be turned
 into an array by calling ``to_a`` on them.